graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 * ``recoverable_runtime_error`` with a recovery action ``poplar::RecoveryAction::IPU_RESET`` - a ``tensorflow.errors.InternalError`` error
   is raised.
 The error message contains the reason why the error occurred.
 An IPU reset will be performed before the next execution of a Poplar program.
-* All other runtime errors - the process executing the Poplar program is terminated and the full error message is logged to the console.
+* All other runtime errors - a ``tensorflow.errors.InternalError`` error
+  is raised.
+The error message might contain the reason why the error occurred.
   When these errors occur manual intervention might be required before the system is operational again.
 The error message might contain a required recovery action.